 Can I drink anything else while on the elemental diet?

 Yes.
 You can drink water, tea, or black coffee.
+In fact, consistently drinking water is very important to avoid dehydration, especially during dietary adjustment periods.
 Caffeine is fine for most people, but avoid adding cream or sugar, and cut back if you’re caffeine-sensitive.

 Food Reintroduction After Long-Term Elemental Dieting